 Sun and Soil

 Texas sage needs four to six hours of sun each day and well-draining soil.
-It will thrive in soil of any pH but prefers soil with naturally occurring lime or shell.
-Soil with limestone or shell usually has a pH between 7.0 and 8.2, which is alkaline.
-If you're not sure what pH your soil is, buy a test kit from a home improvement store or garden center to test it.
+It will tolerate soil of any pH but thrives in soil with naturally occurring lime or shell.
+Soil with limestone or shell usually has a pH between 7.0 and 8.2, which is slightly alkaline.
+Don't worry if you're not sure what pH level your soil is, though, as Texas sage will adapt just fine to any type of soil so long as it's not soggy.

-Reaching around 8 feet tall and wide, Texas sage needs some room.
-Plant them at least 3 feet apart from each other, 3 feet from foundations and 4 feet from paths, walkways and driveways.
+Reaching around 8 feet tall and wide at maturity, a Texas sage bush needs some room.
+Plant individuals at least 3 feet apart from each other, 3 feet from foundations and 4 feet from paths, walkways and driveways.

-Texas sage is a slow-growing plant, so an occasional trimming of wayward branches is all that is needed to keep it tidy and natural looking.
-Avoid using hedge trimmers or the temptation to shape your shrub into a block or other unnatural form.
-Doing so is likely to cause the plant to thin from the center.
-Instead, use hand pruning shears to trim the plant when it has finished flowering.
+Texas sagebrush is a slow-growing plant, so an occasional trimming of wayward branches is all that is needed to keep it looking tidy.
+Use hand pruning shears to trim the plant when it has finished flowering.
 You can also give it a hard prune in early spring, cutting it back by two-thirds by making alternate branch cuts of varied lengths to thin out the shrub.
 This will encourage vigorous growth and flowering the following season.

-Show off your Texas sage by giving it a spot where its breezy form and vivid blossoms will be appreciated, perhaps along a fence or on a corner spot next to the house or garage.
+Show off your Texas sage by giving it a spot where its breezy form and vivid blossoms will shine, perhaps along a fence or on a corner spot next to the house or garage.
 Other possibilities include:

 - As a hedge or privacy screen